 39.12D Where the Company makes a notification to the User in pursuance to Clause 39.12A the User shall, as soon as reasonably practicable (and in any case within 30 days of receipt of the notification) confirm that it agrees with amendments to the Bilateral Connection Agreement or, where it deems necessary, object to the amendments being made to the Maximum Import Capacity and/or Maximum Export Capacity in the Bilateral Connection Agreement.

-39.12E Where the Company makes a notification pursuant to Clause 39.12A both the Company and the User shall negotiate in good faith such a variation, but where it is not agreed section 23 of the Act may entitle either party to refer the matter to the Authority.
+39.12E Where the Company makes a notification pursuant to Clause 39.12A both the Company and the User shall negotiate in good faith such a variation.
+If the variation has not been agreed within 20 Working Days after the User has objected to such a variation as per 39.12D, either party shall be entitled to refer the matter to the Authority, pursuant to Section 23 of the Act, as it the variation were a new connection as referred to in that Section.
+The Parties shall give effect to the determination of the Authority and shall enter into any supplemental agreement to this BCA as shall be necessary to give effect to any variation so determined.

 39.12F For the avoidance of doubt any variation proposed under Clause 39.12A shall not take effect unless agreed by the User in accordance with 39.12D or so determined by the Authority in accordance with 39.12E.

-Rebates

-39.12G For Distribution System assets where the User has paid in full, then the User may be entitled to a future rebate of charges should another Customer connect to those assets, including where an agreed reduction in MIC or MEC has been agreed.
-These circumstances are detailed in the ECCR.

-39.12H For Distribution System assets where the User has paid a proportion to the User’s MIC and MEC, then the User is not entitled to a future rebate of charges should another Customer connect to those assets.

-39.12I The User’s entitlement to receive payments under the ECCR only applies to connections made within the ECCR Prescribed Period from the first provision of the connection.

 Changes to DCUSA Schedule 22 - Common Connection Charging Methodology

 Capacity Ramping for LDNOs